 Frequently Asked Questions

 The truth is 1 out of 5 Washington students will not graduate from high school.
 And within that statistic lies a great inequity.
-Too often, kids left behind are kids of color, and/or kids from low-income families.
+Too often, children left behind are students of color and students from low-income families.
 HSSC knows that this is because of a deep opportunity gap, not because of ability.
 All kids can succeed.
 And, while Washington leaders have recently moved leaps and bounds towards investing in education, we can do more to make sure ALL kids get the same chance at a great future.

-Our coalition is made up of organizations, elected officials, parent, families —and students themselves!— that are advocating for polices that will help Washington state do better, now.
-Our members include: Black Education Strategy Roundtable, College Success Foundation, Graduate Tacoma, Stand for Children Washington, Treehouse, and Washington Roundtable.
+Our coalition is made up of organizations, elected officials, parents, families —and students themselves!— that are advocating for poilices that will help Washington state do better, now.
+Our organizational members include: Black Education Strategy Roundtable, College Success Foundation, Education Trust, Graduate Tacoma, School's Out Washington, Stand for Children Washington, Treehouse, Washington Charter School Association, Washington Roundtable, and WA STEM.
 In fact, you can join the coalition by signing up.

-Stand for Children Washington is a non-profit education advocacy organization focused on ensuring all students receive a high quality, relevant education, especially those whose boundless potential is overlooked and under-tapped because of their skin color, zip code, first language, or disability.
-Stand helps channel philanthropic dollars to support policies that help improve education for all kids by closing the opportunity gap.
-As a part of HSSC, they are helping elevate the following policy goals this year: (1) ensuring equitable access to academically challenging courses, (2) hiring more school counselors and (3) focusing on the critical freshman year transition to ensure kids are on the right path.
+Stand for Children Washington, one of the founding members of the coalition, is leading the management of communication tools for the HSSC, in collaboration with all coalition members.
+Stand is a non-profit education advocacy organization focused on ensuring all students receive a high quality, relevant education, especially those whose boundless potential is overlooked and under-tapped because of their skin color, zip code, first language, or disability.
+Stand helps channel philanthropic dollars to support policies that help improve education for all.

 Well, both!
-Ensuring every kid graduates and investing in a better future for Washington is something that we all can agree on, as demonstrated by members of both parties coming together to unanimously vote SB 5343 out of the Senate Education Committee.
+Ensuring every kid graduates and investing in a better future for Washington is something that we all can agree on.
 HSSC polices have bipartisan appeal because they are proven, data-driven, cost-effective and beneficial for all.

 We need you!
 You can help in several ways: